 Interoperability

-The capacity of diverse systems, organizations, and datasets to seamlessly exchange, interpret, and utilize data, regardless of differences in formats, structures, or standards.
-It is crucial in data-driven projects to enable cross-domain collaboration, unlock data value, and ensure consistent and effective communication between stakeholders.
+The ability of diverse systems, organizations, and datasets to seamlessly exchange, interpret, and use data—regardless of variations in formats, structures, or standards.
+This capability is essential in data-driven projects, as it enables cross-domain collaboration, unlock the value of data, and ensures consistent, effective communication among stakeholders.

 Data management